Jorginho (footballer, born December 1991): 2021–22 season

 Jorginho came on as a substitute during the 2021 UEFA Super Cup against Villarreal on 12 August, which Chelsea won 6–5 on penalties.
 He took and scored the fifth penalty in the shoot-out.
 On 26 August 2021, Jorginho was named UEFA Men's Player of the Year Award beating out his Chelsea teammate, and UEFA Men's Midfielder of the year, N'Golo Kanté, as well as Manchester City midfielder, Kevin De Bruyne.

 On 8 October, Jorginho was one of five Chelsea players included in the final 30-man shortlist for the 2021 Ballon d'Or.
 On 30 October, he converted a penalty in a 3–0 win away to Newcastle.
 In doing so, he became the first player in Premier League history to have 10 consecutive goals from the penalty spot.
 On 29 November, he placed third in the Ballon d'Or, behind winner Lionel Messi and Robert Lewandowski.

 Jorginho started for Chelsea in the 1–0 semi-final victory over Al-Hilal in the 2021 FIFA Club World Cup on 9 February 2022, playing the first-half before coming off for N'Golo Kanté.
 He was an unused substitute as Chelsea beat Palmeiras in the final three days later to claim the Club World Cup title for the first time in the club's history.

 Arsenal

-Jorginho signed for Premier League club Arsenal on 31 January 2023 on a one-and-a-half-year contract with the option of a further year for a transfer fee of £12 million.
+Jorginho joined Arsenal on 31 January 2023 for a fee of £12 million, signing a one-and-a-half-year contract with the option of a further year.
 He made his debut on 4 February as a 59th-minute substitute in Arsenal's 1–0 defeat away to Everton.
+On 18 February, Jorginho's 93rd minute strike against Aston Villa hit the crossbar and went in off of Emi Martínez' head, giving Arsenal a late 3–2 lead in a match they eventually won 4–2, after a three-game winless run.
+On 7 May, Jorginho provided an assist in Arsenal's 2–0 win away to Newcastle and was awarded Man of the Match for his influential performance.

+On 29 November 2023, Jorginho scored his first goal for Arsenal, scoring a penalty as the final goal in a 6–0 victory over RC Lens in the Champions League.
+On 9 May 2024, Jorginho signed an extension to his contract with the club.
+On 27 May 2025, he announced his departure following two seasons with the club.

+Flamengo

+On 6 June 2025, Jorginho signed for Campeonato Brasileiro Série A club Flamengo on a contract until July 2028 ahead of their FIFA Club World Cup campaign.
+He scored his first goal for Flamengo from the penalty spot in the FIFA Club World Cup against Bayern Munich on 29 June 2025.